Linkage (policy): Jimmy Carter era (1977–1981)

 Vance tried to dampen the usage of linkage diplomacy.
 He suggested that a more suitable approach would be to accept that the US and the Soviet Union have competition, but not link Third World behaviour with important issues such as the SALT agreements.
 President Carter did not reject this, but said that the abuse of human rights and involvement in Africa would make it difficult to ratify the SALT agreement.

 In December 1979, the Soviet Union intervened in Afghanistan.
 The intervention was considered a "blatant violation of accepted international rules of behaviour" by Carter.
 Another concern was the fall of the Shah in Iran in early 1979, and the perceived inability of the Carter administration to free the American hostages held there.
 This largely affected US policy and according to Brzezinski, led to the demise of détente.

-Carter's national security advisor, Brzezinski, believed that the Soviet's found a sense of confidence and were emboldened by the US failure to react strongly to the USSR intervention of the Horn in 1978.
+Carter's national security advisor, Brzezinski, believed that the Soviets found a sense of confidence and were emboldened by the US failure to react strongly to the USSR intervention of the Horn in 1978.
 He mentioned that this allowed them to be more aggressive in their foreign policy without the risk of US punishment.
 He believed linkage policy should have been developed and used more consistently throughout Carter's term as president.
-If this happened, the Soviet's would have been less adventurous in their exploration of the Third World, and the SALT negotiations could have been saved.
+If this happened, the Soviets would have been less adventurous in their exploration of the Third World, and the SALT negotiations could have been saved.
 Following this, the US imposed sanctions on the Soviet Union including a grain embargo and a ban on the transfer of technology.